Modern Data Architecture: What is it

 Data architecture outlines the process of managing data: from the collection, through transformation, distribution, and consumption.
 It is the basis of data processing and AI and determines the flow of data in storage systems.

-Data architects and engineers create designs based on business requirements to generate a data model and its underlying data structures.
+Data architects, data scientists and engineers create designs based on business requirements to generate a data model and its underlying data structures.
 These designs help support initiatives like reporting or data science.

 Which modern data architecture should you use?